Localizing and Editing Knowledge in Large Audio-Language Models: Method

 and apply the projected update $\Delta_{\text{multi}} = \Delta P$ to selected layers.
 Following~\cite{alphaedit}, we distribute a single edit direction across multiple layers using predetermined layer-wise weights.
 We apply the multi-layer editing to i) audio or ii) text layers respectively.

-\textbf{Sequential Cross-Modal Multi-Layer Editing.} Finally, we perform sequential multi-layer editing across both audio and text modules.
-We first apply $\Delta_{\text{multi}}$ to target audio layers in $E_{\text{audio}}$, then edit text layers in $F_{\text{LLM}}$ conditioned on the modified audio encoder.
+\textbf{Sequential Cross-Modal Multi-Layer Editing.} Finally, we perform sequential multi-layer editing across both audio encoder and LLM backbone.
+We first apply $\Delta_{\text{multi}}$ to target layers in $E_{\text{audio}}$, then edit layers in $F_{\text{LLM}}$ conditioned on the modified audio encoder.
 This cross-modal variant offers greater flexibility for updating distributed factual representations while maintaining alignment between audio and text pathways.